elastisys/compliantkubernetes-apps/docs/sbom.md

 ## Retrieving information from the SBOM

-The SBOM script includes some useful `get` commands that can be used to retrieve lists of charts, containers, locations, or to describe a particular component.
+The SBOM script includes some useful `get` commands that can be used to retrieve lists of charts, containers, locations, or to extract information for a particular component.

 ### Getting unset required fields

-Some fields currently needs to be updated manually in the SBOM, these includes the [`Elastisys evaluation`](#elastisys-evaluation) and `supplier`, but also some fields like `licenses` might not be retrieved automatically through the `generate` or `update` commands due to the charts not providing sufficient information.
+Some fields currently needs to be updated manually in the SBOM, these includes the [`Elastisys evaluation`](#elastisys-evaluation) and `supplier`, but also some fields like `licenses` might not be retrieved automatically through the `generate` or `update` commands due to the charts not providing sufficient information about these.
 To get a list of the components that are missing such fields, it is possible to run the following:

 ```sh